 It is foolhardy to build up an empire in a place where you will not dwell in forever.
 It’s only wise to focus on that which is permanent and one way to do that is by focusing on your primary assignment- the reason why you were created…

 My brother had the testimony that he lived for God, he lived a selfless life.
 It didn’t occur to me then, but it’s clear now.
 He lived like he knew he had a short time here on earth.
-Everyone that knew him, even for just a month or less had something positive to say about how he imparted their lives.
+Everyone that knew him, even for just a month or less had something positive to say about how he impacted their lives.

-I’ve been having a rethink about the idea of longevity of life, most people in the new testament, most people we celebrate didn’t have the chance to live so long.
-I was shocked when I learnt that mozart died at 35.
+I’ve been having a rethink about the idea of the longevity of life, most people in the new testament, most people we celebrate didn’t have the chance to live so long.
+I was shocked when I learnt that Mozart died at 35.
 And death is not really the cessation of life, it’s just a change of state, place and form.